-These essential questions developed during the 2019 LRIP workshop have been aligned with the interpretive themes, and may be used by interpretive staff to "invite dialogue, foster awareness, probe truths, and encourage collaborative solutions."
+These essential questions were developed during the 2019 LRIP workshop and may be used by interpretive staff to "invite dialogue, foster awareness, probe truths, and encourage collaborative solutions."

 Coastal Ecosystems

 - How does nature inspire the human imagination? - How can something small make a big difference? - What is diversity? - What can nature teach us about survival? - Who loses when a plant or animal becomes extinct?
 Who wins? - Why is it important for us to protect nature? - What legal rights should nature have? - What lessons can nature teach us about life? - How can we ensure our world is preserved for future generations?